Find the most frequently asked questions about My FootDr and Podiatry here.

 - Warts, tinea and other skin pathology

-Biomechanical consultations and treatments are undertaken for patients facing structural and functional foot problems, such as muscle injuries, or overly high or low arches.
+Biomechanical consultations and care management are undertaken for patients facing structural and functional foot problems, such as muscle injuries, or overly high or low arches.

-General consultations and treatments will be undertaken for patients who face any non-biomechanical foot problems, such as dermatological issues and diabetic foot care.
+General consultations and care management will be undertaken for patients who face any non-biomechanical foot problems, such as dermatological issues and diabetic foot care.

 Initial biomechanical consultations take about an hour to complete and involve a thorough taking of history, extensive physical and stance assessment (standing, walking and lying down), as well as comprehensive video gait analysis reporting.